mskilab-org/fishHook/README.md

 ```

 ## Note that the State of our FishHook Object is now "Annotated"
-You can access the annotation information with anno
+You can access the annotation information with the anno variable.

 ```R